amagdenko/oiosaml.java/sp/trunk/README.txt

  OIOSAML.java is distributed under the Mozilla Public License 1.1, and is based on OpenSAML 2.0, which is released under the Apache License 2.0.

+Building the project:
+ - Download and install Gant (http://gant.codehaus.org)
+ - Run gant build_everything

+When importing the project into Eclipse, remember to run gant build_everything to download the necessary jar files.